EricFillion/happy-transformer/docs/pages/3-news.md

 - Removed adam_beta1, adam_beta2, adam_epsilon and max_grad_norm learning parameters.
 - Replaced save_preprocessed_data, save_preprocessed_data_path with a single parameter called save_path.
 Likewise for load_preprocessed_data and load_preprocessed_data_path being replaced by load_path.
 - Removed support for dictionary settings for the args parameter for training and evaluating.
-- Removed the preprocessing_processes parameter for training and evaluation.
+- Removed the preprocessing_processes parameter for training and evaluating.

 ### November 19th, 2021